Hello, world! 👋

 We have a new screen with more explicit information about the task performed.
 To access it, you can identify the task in the task queue, click on the three-dot icon in the card’s upper right corner, and identify the “info” option.

-By clicking “info,” you will have access to the organized information of the task.
+By clicking “info,” you will have access to organized task information.

 In the first part of this screen, you can identify: